0xKourama/Elbanna-NP-Notes/work/sec_training.md

 ## what would stop a hacker after he has got your password?
 1. MFA (what's good about it?
 1. easy to implement)
 2. Access list (trusted devices)
-3. frequent changes (a hacker needs time to be able to put your password to use)
+3. password rotation (a hacker needs time to be able to put your password to use)